 Denbigh Castle, North Wales

-Raglan Castle South Wales
+Raglan Castle, South Wales

 Raglan Castle was one of the last medieval castles to be built in England and Wales — still formidable, although designed with comfort and luxury in mind.
-Climb the Great Tower on its moated island and explore the newly restored undercroft beneath the castle.
-This cellar housed some of the finest wines in Europe, served at the high table to impress guests.
+Climb the Great Tower on its moated island and explore the newly-restored undercroft beneath the castle, which used to house some of the finest wines in Europe and were served at the high table to impress guests.

 Caerphilly Castle, South Wales